The Incredible Journey of Mary Bryant: Plot

 Mary, her husband Will, their two children, and five other men set sail for Timor, closely followed by Clarke who obsessively pursues them.
-Through sheer grit and enormous luck, most of them make it 4,000 miles to the Dutch colony of Timor where for a time they enjoy the luxury of freedom under false identities.
+Through sheer grit and enormous luck, most of them make it 4,000 miles to the Dutch colony of Timor where for a time they enjoy their freedom under false identities.

 However, fate conspires against them as Clarke stops there on his way back to England.
 The group flee Clarke and his guards, splitting up to avoid being caught.
 Will, realising the danger that Mary and the children are in, intentionally leads the guards away from his frightened family.
 Pursued by the jealous Clarke, Will is eventually shot and killed.